bedotroy4341/IP-FY/README.md

 # IP-FY
 Gathers information about a Particular IP address.
-This tool made using https://api.ipdata.co api
+This tool is made using https://api.ipdata.co api

 ## Installation
 ```bash